nerority/AI-Library/README.md

-# Devin Pellegrino's AI Portfolio
+# AI Portfolio - Devin Pellegrino

 Welcome to my AI Portfolio, a comprehensive collection of projects and research endeavors in the field of AI.
 Dive in to explore my groundbreaking work in semantic knowledge structures, advanced AI assistance, solution architecture frameworks, problem-solving algorithms, and more.